Understand how to support your business and workforce through this global health emergency

 Q: Can employers deny holiday to employees where it is known that they will have to quarantine on their return?

-During the 2021 national lockdown, non-essential international travel was mostly prohibited.
-However, once the lockdown is progressively lifted and travel restrictions start to ease (from 17 May onwards) employees may attempt to travel on holiday despite quarantine rules being in place in various destinations.
+Now lockdown has essentially been lifted and travel restrictions eased employees may travel on holiday despite quarantine rules being in place in various destinations.

 Cancelling employee's holiday